xrdocs/multicast/_blogs/future-of-multicast.md

 ### Today's Cisco Suggestion

-Cisco would like to integrate Multicast with Unicast's solutions such as Segment Routing, Flex-Algorithm (FA) and IPv6 transport.

 **Suggested solutions:**
 - If there is no need for TE by mVPN is needed:
 	1. IR (Ingress Replication) + mVPN for small VPNs: